philipdaubmeier/GraphIoT/src/WeConnectClient/README.md

 # WeConnectClient

-This class library provides a way to call the Volkswagen WeConnect Portal interfaces.
+This class library provides a way to call the Volkswagen WeConnect interfaces.
 It encapsulates all authentication, retry and parsing logic and provides a strongly typed method interface.

 ## NuGet